redhat-openstack/ansible-nfv/docs/packstack/post_install/openstack_tasks.md

       Public networks sets as a gateway on the router and private networks sets as a router interface by using the 'external' flag within the variables provided.
 * Upload images
     * Upload provided images to the glance store of the overcloud.
+* Overcloud delete
+    * Not executed in Packstack environment.

 By default, all the tasks runs one by one on the environment.
 The run could be separated by specifying tags of specific run.